Now Reports

 Niginohama – 幣の浜海岸

-Long, natural, and uncrowded, this is one of our favorite beaches near Fukuoka.
-So it’s no surprise that with its light golden sands and many pine trees, it’s listed as one of Japan’s top 100 beaches.
-It’s also a good area for surfing in the winter or any time there are waves.
-The coastal road is part of the “Sunset Road” route and it’s an excellent place to watch the sunset.
-On the cove just before Niginohama (walking from Nogita towards Keya) there’s Natty Dread, a rustic jerk chicken and hamburger shack.
-Fabulous food and drinks and a secluded swimming beach.
+This long, natural, and uncrowded beach is among our favorite getaways near Fukuoka.
+With its light golden sands and numerous pine trees, it’s not surprising that it ranks among Japan’s top 100 beaches.
+It’s also a favored spot for surfing, particularly in winter or whenever the waves roll in.
+The coastal road forms part of the “Sunset Road” route, providing an excellent vantage point to enjoy breathtaking sunsets.
+As you walk from Nogita towards Keya, you’ll encounter a cove just before Niginohama, home to Natty Dread, a rustic shack serving jerk chicken and hamburgers.
+Here you can enjoy fantastic food and drinks alongside a secluded swimming beach.

 Shima-keya, Itoshima City, Fukuoka